AhmedJavaboy/Login-Challenge/README.md

   * should be created
   * should not enable login button by default
   * have a working CheckEmailFormat Method
+  * Methods
+    * have a working validateEmail Method
+    * have a working checkEmailFormat Method
+    * have a working stringSimilar(s1, s2) Method
+    * have a working checkForSimilarEmail Method

 ## Further help on Angular CLI